 Gary E. Kilpatrick, PE, DFE is a certified operator and trainer for operating and inspecting Mobile Elevating Work Platforms (MEWPs).
 These machines use to be referred to as Aerial Work Platforms.
-The OSHA safety regulations, ANSI/SAIA and ISO standards have changed drastically.
+The OSHA safety regulations and the ANSI/SAIA standards have changed drastically.
 These new OSHA regulations and standards went into effect on March 1st 2020.
-If a company who uses these machines is not compliant, they can be fined and cited.
-Each machine must have two manuals stored on it namely (1) the Operators Manual and (2) the Manual of Responsibilities.
-Gary travels and performs forensic engineering inspections on MEWPs for law firms and insurance companies nationwide.
+If a company who uses these machines is not compliant, they can be fined and cited by OSHA.
+Each machine must have three manuals stored on it namely (1) the Operators Manual; (2) the Manual of Responsibilities and (3) the Aerial Platform Safety Manual.
+Every employee who is certified to operate a MEWP must read and understand these manuals before he or she operates these machines.
+Gary travels and performs forensic engineering investigations and inspections on MEWPs for law firms and insurance companies nationwide.
 Gary performs the following forensic engineering services:

 - MEWP maintenance and standards of care analyses

 - MEWP operations

 - MEWP forensic engineering component and product defect and failure analyses

 - MEWP OSHA and safety requirements

 - MEWP personal fall protection equipment PFPE inspection

 - MEWP determine proper machine choice for the job at hand

 - MEWP determine if the machine is designed for indoor or outdoor operation